 What are the benefits of being a Marshal?

 First up is knowing you played a huge part in making the event a success, giving our guests a fantastic day of fun and celebration and helping to promote awareness and accurate representation of modern Paganism.
-We'll also reward All Day volunteers with a free lunch from one of our great food vendors and one of our special purple t-shirts to wear all day and purchase at a huge discount after the festival if you choose.
+We'll also reward All Day volunteers with a free lunch from our staff food bar which will be available all day, and one of our special purple t-shirts to wear all day and purchase at a huge discount after the festival if you choose.
+You'll also get a discount at selected trader stalls, where the trader has been generous enough to offer one.

 All volunteers will get free entry to our rockin' afterparty.